Paper Trading

 When any order is placed on an exchange, the exchange will verify that you have an account, and that the order is allowable and correct.
 While Altrady has access to many of those rules (such as minimum order size), there are some restrictions that only an exchange can validate.
 For example:

-Trading leveraged tokens, where exchange permission is required.
-Altrady won’t know if you have permission from the exchange or not, so this won’t be validated.
+- Trading leveraged tokens, where exchange permission is required.
+Altrady won't know if you have permission from the exchange or not, so this won't be validated.

-Distance of the order price from the current price.
+- Distance of the order price from the current price.
 Some exchanges limit how far an order price can vary from the current price, and this can be different for different markets.
-Altrady doesn’t have this information for your paper trading account, so order prices are not restricted.
+Altrady doesn't have this information for your paper trading account, so order prices are not restricted.
 The amount of a coin or token you hold.
 Some tokens or coins have upper limits on the amount allowed to be in a wallet, or in open orders.

-Number of orders open, or entered in a short space of time. paper trading accounts are not affected by either of these real world limitations.
+- Number of orders open, or entered in a short space of time.
+Paper trading accounts are not affected by either of these real world limitations.
 So in general, there are some orders that can be placed on your paper trading account that would not work on a Live Account.

-Trading in volatile periods.
+- Trading in volatile periods.
 During volatile trading periods, some exchanges slow down in their handling of API requests.
-Since there is no interaction with an exchange a paper trading account won’t be affected by these slow-downs.
+Since there is no interaction with an exchange a paper trading account won't be affected by these slow-downs.
 Altrady functions as quickly as ever during these times and your paper trading account will too.

 This can also mean slight differences in values for base and quote currency within a position, when compared with a live account, since some exchanges will actually charge fees using either:

-an external token, such as BNB or KCS
+- an external token, such as BNB or KCS

-base currency for buy orders and quote currency for sell orders (around half of the exchanges charge fees in this way when an external token is not used).
+- base currency for buy orders and quote currency for sell orders (around half of the exchanges charge fees in this way when an external token is not used).

-Limit Orders
+- Limit Orders

-When a limit order is placed on the exchange, it will sit in the order book, in a queue or orders at the same price.
+When a limit order is placed on the exchange, it will sit in the order book, in a queue of orders at the same price.
 When your order reaches the beginning of the queue and is matched with an opposite order, your order will be filled.
-Naturally, when your order is not placed on the exchange, Altrady cannot know how it would have taken to reach your order, that is, when an equivalent order placed on the exchange would have reached the beginning of the queue and been filled.
+Naturally, when your order is not placed on the exchange, Altrady cannot know how long it would have taken to reach your order, that is, when an equivalent order placed on the exchange would have reached the beginning of the queue and been filled.

 Example Buy order: When a trade occurs at 0.898, your order at 0.899 will be marked as filled.
 If there was no trade on the exchange at 0.899, then your trade price (filled order price) will be 0.898, instead of 0.899.
 In thin Order Books, this difference can be much greater.

-This is noticeable for a Grid Bot: one a live account, orders would generally be shown as filled at the limit price of the grid.
+This is noticeable for a Grid Bot: on a live account, orders would generally be shown as filled at the limit price of the grid.
 On a paper account, the fill prices can vary from grid prices.

 Example Sell order: When a trade occurs at 2.12, your order will be marked as filled.